-Any course in the College catalog may be retaken for a higher grade.
-However, a student is limited to three (3) attempts including completions, failures, and withdrawals.
-All course grades appear on the student's transcript, but only the highest grade earned is used for calculation of the GPA, to compute honor points, and to fulfill requirements for graduation.
-Financial aid may not be used to pay for more than one repeat of a course previously passed with a grade of C or higher.
-Only courses so specified in the catalog's course description can be taken more than once for additional credit.
+Courses in the Lake Michigan College (LMC or the College) catalog may be retaken up to three (3) times.
+Re-takes include completions, failures, and withdrawals.

+All course grades appear on the student's transcript, but only the highest grade earned is used for calculation of the grade point average (GPA), to compute honor points, and to fulfill requirements for graduation, unless noted as a course that is eligible for additional credit.
+Transfer grades cannot be used as a repeat to recalculate a student's GPA.

+Financial aid cannot be used to pay for more than one repeat of a course previously passed (D- or higher) unless the course is eligible for additional credit.

 Course repeats may be prohibited for some Health Science programs.

-Credential Completion and Graduation
+CREDENTIAL COMPLETION AND GRADUATION